CourtneyThurston/personal-finance-memes-for-tech-teens/README.md

 However, there are additional **limits** on which kind of IRA you're allowed to directly invest in.
 People with high incomes, such as many tech workers, will find that they cannot deduct the amount contributed to a Traditional IRA from their taxes, as they make too much.
 Additionally, they will find they cannot contribute to a Roth IRA directly, as they make too much to be eligible.
 To get around these problems, they have to do a maneuver called a **backdoor Roth** to reap benefits from an IRA; you can google how to do a backdoor Roth and execute the steps with your chosen brokerage firm.
 It is important not to have previous contributions to a traditional IRA if you want to executive a backdoor Roth maneuver; so **please research the backdoor Roth maneuver and talk to a representative at your brokerage before taking steps to invest**.

 #### The HSA
-Some employers will offer an HSA, a Healthcare Savings Account.
+Some employers will offer an **HSA**, a Healthcare Savings Account.
 In this vehicle, money is invested pre-tax, much like with a regular IRA or a regular 401k (non-Roth), and the HSA balance rolls over from year to year if not used.
 The money can also earn interest while in the HSA, and the principal + earnings can be used to pay for qualified healthcare expenses (see your company's documents for more details).
 The HSA another way to optimize your tax situation and save for future expenses.

 HSAs are typically not extended to interns.